-- 1 From the printers drop-down menu, select either Sage 100 Contractor RTF Export or Sage 100 Contractor SagePDF Export. - 2 From the Size drop-down menu, select Legal. - 3 On the right end of the toolbar, click the Print records button.
+- 1 From the printers drop-down list, select either Sage 100 Contractor RTF Export or Sage 100 Contractor SagePDF Export. - 2 From the Size drop-down list, select Legal. - 3 On the toolbar, click the Print records button.

-NOTE: The report, 2-3-0-34 Income Statement~All Periods, must be printed on legal-sized paper to avoid being truncated.
-One-click printing using the Create a PDF file of this report button on the toolbar, for example, does not print to legal-sized paper even when selected because one-click buttons use the default printer's default settings, which are typically set to letter-sized paper.
+NOTE: To avoid truncating the 2-3-0-34 Income Statement~All Periods report, you must print it on legal-sized paper.
+One-click printing using the Create a PDF file of this report button does not print on legal-sized paper, even if you select this paper size, because one-click buttons use the default printer's default settings, which are typically set to letter-sized paper.